TailWind76/React-Component-PieChart/README.md

 export default App;
 ```

-In this example, the Calendar component is rendered with custom height, width, background colors, and font sizes.
-You can adjust the props to customize the appearance of the calendar according to your project's needs.
-The calendar allows users to select specific dates and visually indicates the current date, providing a great user experience.
+In this example, the Autocomplete component is rendered with custom input styles, a dark theme, and a suggestion list width of 350px.
+You can adjust the props to customize the appearance and behavior of the Autocomplete component according to your project's requirements.
+The Autocomplete component will suggest options based on user input and provide an efficient and user-friendly way to select from the suggestions.